Gary Middleton

 Gary Middleton MLA (born 20 June 1990) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
-He has been a member of the Northern Ireland Assembly (MLA) for Foyle since April 2015, when he was co-opted to replace Maurice Devenney.
+He has been a member of the Northern Ireland Assembly (MLA) for Foyle since 2015.
+Middleton is the DUP Spokesperson for the North West.

 He served as Acting Junior Minister for the Executive Office from February to March 2021 while Gordon Lyons was Acting Agriculture Minister while Edwin Poots stood aside due to ill health.
 In June 2021, Middleton replaced Lyons permanently as Junior Minister.

 Early life

 Born in Newbuildings, County Londonderry, Middleton studied Computer Science at the University of Ulster, and also obtained a diploma in Civic Leadership and Community Planning from the same institution.
 Prior to becoming an MLA, he was a youth worker and also worked as an assistant to Foyle MLA William Hay and later Maurice Devenney, who was himself co-opted to replace William Hay in October 2014 upon the latter's retirement after being elevated to the House of Lords.